 - Symptoms of cough, shortness of breath, and/or fever of 100.4 or higher

 - Travel from an area identified as high-risk for COVID-19

 - Close contact with any person known to have COVID-19

-If it is determined, based on the criteria, to administer a COVID-19 test, it could take up to 24 hours to arrange for the test during the weekday.
+If it is determined, based on the criteria, to administer a COVID-19 test, it could take up to 24 hours to arrange for the test during the week.
 If your test is being ordered on a weekend, you will be contacted on the next business day to arrange testing.
-Given the demand for tests, it is taking an average of two to five days to get results.
+The turnaround time for test results averages one to two days.

 Homewood Student Health Center

 Students (full- or part-time) affiliated with the following schools should contact the Homewood Student Health and Wellness Center at 410-516-8270 (online scheduling has been temporarily disabled):

 - Krieger School of Arts and Sciences (including Advanced Academic Programs)